Jamiroquai – Emergency on Planet Earth: #775 of best 1,000 albums ever!

 Pop culture stuff that’s somehow related to Jamiroquai’s Emergency on Planet Earth

 I can see how casual observers of Jamiroquai’s music might think Jay Kay sounds like the legendary Stevie Wonder – and perhaps even be fooled into thinking that Jay Kay is Wonder.
-And while there are certainly some similarities in terms of sound and style, I think the more you listen to Jamiroquai you see it and Jay Kay as distinct and unique entities and performers.
+While there are definite similarities, Jamiroquai’s mix of funk and space-age flair makes Jay Kay a distinct force all his own

 Personal stuff that’s somehow related to Jamiroquai’s Emergency on Planet Earth

 It was my man Adam who turned me onto Jamiroquai.
-My memory is hazy as to exactly when, but it must have been sometime between the 1993 release of Emergency on Planet Earth and 1996’s Traveling Without Moving.
+My memory is hazy as to exactly when, but it must have been sometime between the 1993 release of Emergency on Planet Earth and 1996’s Traveling Without Moving (#377 of best 1,000 albums ever).
 That latter album became important to our group of friends for a period of time, and especially Adam, our friend Nirav, and I when we lived over in England for a spell.

 In any event, I vaguely thought of Emergency as Jamiroquai’s “older stuff” even back then, and specifically associated the album with the great song, “Too Young to Die.”
 I also have a note in my research for this album: “This album reminds me of going out with Adam in NYC in the early ’90s, staying with his fam in SoHo, checking out the Village Voice for shows, etc.”